 Why Choose Older Potatoes When Making Gnocchi?

-It’s best to use older potatoes when making gnocchi because the starches have concentrated and they have less water which makes the flesh more compact and dry.
-If the potatoes are too new or have too much water, they can fall apart when cooking and/or have a bad texture.
+It’s best to use older potatoes when making gnocchi because the starches are concentrated and they contain less water which makes the flesh more compact and dry.
+If the potatoes are too new or have too much water, they can fall apart when cooking and/or give gnocchi a bad texture.

 How Do You Cook Gnocchi?

-Fresh homemade gnocchi is traditionally cooked in boiling water or homemade Italian meat broth (brodo di carne) just until they float to the top, or about 2 minutes total.
-I’ve seen recipes saying they take 3 to 5 minutes, but I’ve never had them take this long to cook before.
+Fresh homemade gnocchi is traditionally cooked in boiling water or homemade Italian meat broth (brodo di carne) just until they float to the top, or about 2 to 3 minutes total.
+I’ve seen recipes saying they can take up to 5 minutes, but I’ve never had them take this long to cook before.
 Just watch them and don’t let them cook longer than about 30 seconds after they’ve floated to the top and you’ll be ok.

 Gnocchi are also super tasty when baked, broiled, sautéed, or a combination of these methods is used.
-If you decide to broil or sauté gnocchi, I recommend first boiling them so they’re tender and fluffy.
-Then sauté or broil them to create that extra crispy layer you’re after.
+If you decide to sauté, broil, or bake gnocchi, I recommend first boiling them so they’re tender and fluffy.
+Then sauté or broil them to create that extra crispy layer on the outside.